akashkashyaps/akashkashyaps/README.md

 ### 👋 Hi, I’m Akash!
-#### I specialize in ML/DL/AI and always upskilling in other aspects.
+#### I specialize in Traditional ML and Generative AI.
-Give me a task and time.
-Sit back and let me cook.
+My main skill is getting the job done.
+Tell me your requirements and I'll figure out a way to achieve the outcome.

 <!---